 | 12.1 | 12.4 LTS | 9.10.1 | ext_solr_12_1_0 | 8.1 – 8.3 |

-Before any upgrade, check the current status on Packagist and GitHub Releases and switch to ^14.0 as soon as stable releases exist.
+Before every upgrade, check the current status on Packagist and at GitHub Releases, and switch to ^14.0 as soon as stable releases exist.
 Older integration branches from discussions are secondary to the published matrix and releases .

 Installation via Composer